sunnysahni/sunnysahni.github.io/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## The Digital Line

-Have you ever watched a steam train leave its station?
-She slowly groans and grubs against the rails, churning her large, mechanical legs with increasing fervor.
-Each wooden nibble ignites her further.
-She releases a loud, airy chuckle as she races down the platform, holding her passengers captive.

 Have you yet boarded the digital train?
 She arrived in the early 2000s and has really been building traction.
 You will know once you have boarded; the fare is quite high.
 Unfortunately, it seems to come at the cost of your life.
 See, once you board the digital train, there is only one direction left to travel, and that is along the contours of the tracks that the train has been set to follow.
 Data hungry train.
 But don’t worry so much, you are not the only person boarding the train.
 We are all contained, together!
-The government, our conductor, will help direct us along these capitalist contours, so thoughtfully mapped by such pretty ~oh, pretty!~ advertisements and mesmerizing entertainment devices.
+The government, our conductor, will help direct us along these capitalist contours, so thoughtfully mapped by such pretty ~ oh, pretty! ~ advertisements and mesmerizing entertainment devices.
 Be careful, now, once she admits you she will keep you until she exhausts you of all your information, and then she will toss you out with a hearty laugh right from the nose of her horn.
 Until then, though, just try to enjoy the ride.

 Do you have motion sickness?
 It isn’t uncommon.
-She might try to sell you some of that mind-numbing, pill tea to distract you from the nausea that she creates.
-Very smart of her, see, because you might think the tea is free, but really, she’s just nibbled a little bit of your identity (yes, this is synonymous to ~privacy~).
+She might try to sell you some of that mind-numbing, crumb cake to distract you from the nausea that she creates.
+Very smart of her, see, because you might think the cake is free, but really, she’s just nibbled a little bit of your identity (yes, this is synonymous to ~ privacy ~).
 Little nibbles here and there.
 Keep the train car just cold enough so that you ask for the heater to be turned on, and while you think the heating is free, she dips one titanium arm into the front pocket of your mind– patting your shoulder with her other – as she thanks you for choosing her for your journey today.
 Hah.
 Don’t be fooled by her comradery, she can just as easily turn scary.
 When you’ve been riding for so long, it becomes easy to forget just how menacing she looks.

 How are you enjoying the ride so far?
 Have you tipped her with your social security number yet?
 She loves that.
 Toss in a couple bits and coins!
 Why try to keep it all to yourself when you can share it?!
 You’re going to be here for a while as it is…

 So, yeah.
 Welcome to the Digital Express, where the food is wonderful and the service is absolutely mind-blowing (and that’s because she can literally predict what you want before you know you want it)!

 To those who wander the web: